lingo-reviews/tenets/README.md

 ## Options

 Some tenets take options.
-To view their avaliable options run:
+To view their available options run:

 ```bash
 lingo info